How the war in Ukraine has already become a European conflict

 Belarusian drills

-Russia and Belarus have launched a long-planned joint military exercise, Zapad 2025, which began on Friday and will run until Tuesday this week.
+Russia and Belarus have launched a long-planned joint military exercise, Zapad 2025, which began last Friday and finished on Tuesday this week.
 The intention is to showcase the close defence ties between Moscow and Minsk.

 Defence officials in Belarus originally set aside 13,000 troops to participate in the exercise, which was meant to take place along its western border, although by May the ministry cut the number in half and said the main manoeuvres would take place deeper inside the country.